MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/authentication-for-UWP-projects.md

 At a high level, you use the Xbox Live APIs by following these steps:

-1. Create an XboxLiveUser object to represent the user
+1. Create an XboxLiveUser object to represent the user.
-2. Sign-in silently to Xbox Live at startup
+2. Sign-in silently to Xbox Live at startup.
-3. Attempt to sign-in with UX if required
+3. Attempt to sign-in with UX if required.
-4. Create an Xbox Live context based on the interacting user
+4. Create an Xbox Live context based on the interacting user.
-5. Use the Xbox Live context to access Xbox Live services
+5. Use the Xbox Live context to access Xbox Live services.
-6. When the game exits or the user signs-out, release the XboxLiveUser object and XboxLiveContext object by setting them to null
+6. When the game exits or the user signs-out, release the XboxLiveUser object and XboxLiveContext object by setting them to null.

 ### Creating an XboxLiveUser object